So, you decided – you’re going to work freelance.

 Like any business endeavour, you’re going to need money to begin.
 Becoming a full time freelancer is your business, so invest in yourself.
 You’ll need to have the capital up front, enough to float you through the growing pains.
 Most small business fail in the first or second year and freelancing is no different.
 How will you live until the money starts flowing?

 Be practical and sit down and work out your budget.
-Factor in the cash you’ll need to cover all your necessities like rent, groceries, Internet, cell, dues to your local writers guild and whatever else you need until your jobs are overlapping and the money flow evens out.
+Factor in the cash you’ll need to cover all your necessities: rent or mortgage, groceries, Internet, cell, dues to your local writers guild and whatever else you need until your jobs overlap and the money flow evens out.
 A good guideline is to put back what you need to live for three to six months, but honestly?
 It’s always safer to have more, because you just never know.

 Even in the best of circumstances things can go wrong.
-Help yourself out and make sure you have some cash in reserve for things like an emergency wisdom tooth extraction or a 3-day power failure that wipes out everything in your deep freezer that you bought ahead (true story – happened last winter during a hellacious ice storm here to the tune of about $2000).
+Help yourself out and make sure you have some cash in reserve for things like an emergency wisdom tooth extraction or a 3-day power failure that wipes out everything in your deep freezer that you bought ahead. (*true story – happened to me during the winter of 2014 during a hellacious ice storm here to the tune of about $2000 of thawed food).

-Shit happens, but with good forethought you can save yourself from disaster by working up a little nest egg before you quit your day job.
+Shit happens, but with good forethought you can save yourself from disaster.
+Work up a little nest egg before you quit your day job.
+You’ll thank me later.

-Be smart and spend time picking up jobs with different deadlines and start working through them while you’re still working your full-time job.
+Be smart and spend time picking up jobs with different deadlines.
+Start working through them while still working your full-time job.
 Anyone who’s ever been out of work knows how tough it is to find a job and working freelance full-time is no different.
 When your existence is hinging on those jobs, don’t leave finding them until after you already cut-off your only source of income.

-If you’re already working through and getting paid for some of those piecework jobs when you leave work, the transition will be much smoother and you’ll already have some money coming in, so you don’t blow through all your savings in the first couple of months.
-Without jobs lined up, the stress of not knowing where your next dollar is coming from will crush you and you won’t be able to be creative or stay the course.
+If you’re already getting paid for some of those piecework jobs when you leave work, the transition will be much smoother.
+You’ll already have some money coming in, so you don’t blow through all your savings in the first couple of months.
+Without jobs lined up, the stress of not knowing where your next dollar is coming from will crush .
+It’s really tough to be creative or stay the course in that mindset.

 Be prepared for the reality of the change to your life.
-People often labour under the mistaken impression that they’ll have all sorts of free time, but this may not be the case, not unless a miracle happens and you sell several large things in a row right at the beginning.
-You’ll be working to multiple deadlines and will need to ensure you’re budgeting your time well to get through them all.
-More than likely you’ll be working longer hours than you’re used to – challenging when balancing your career and your personal life.
+People often labour under the mistaken impression they’ll have all sorts of free time.
+This may not be the case.
+Not unless a miracle happens and you sell several large things in a row.
+Even then that’s no guarantee.
+You’ll be working to multiple deadlines with competing priorities so will need to budget your time.
+More than likely you’ll work longer hours than you’re used to – challenging when balancing your career and personal life.

-As a full time freelancer, you also have all the considerations of a small business which means you’re wearing a lot of hats – doing bookkeeping, correspondence, filing, banking, looking for more jobs, marketing and whatever else you need done in a day, in addition to working at your writing.
-If you’re lucky and have a supportive significant other, they may be able to help you with some of this to free up more of your time for composition, but not everyone has this luxury.
-Be prepared for multi-tasking and with being disciplined about your days so you can fit everything in.
+As a full-time freelancer, you also have all the considerations of a small business.
+This means you wear a lot of hats – doing bookkeeping, correspondence, filing, banking, looking for more jobs, marketing and whatever else you need done in a day.
+That’s all in addition to working at your writing.
+If you’re lucky and have a supportive significant other, they may be able to help with to free up more of your time for composition, but not everyone has this luxury.
+Be prepared for multi-tasking and being disciplined about your days so you can fit everything in.

-With luck, you worked up a realistic budget and have already adjusted your spending habits to accommodate a reduced income in the early days.
-If you haven’t given any thought to this, remember, you’ll be working with a lower income at the beginning and you may have to make some sacrifices.
-Things like that weekly trip to the bar or movie with friends might need to become having them over for movie night instead or changing your daily take-out food habit into cooking dinner at home to help you make ends meet.
-While you’re working up your budget, you should look at the ways you can scale back your lifestyle.
+With luck, you worked up a realistic budget and adjusted your spending habits to accommodate a reduced income.
+If you haven’t given any thought to this, remember, you’ll be working with a lower income at the beginning.
+You may have to make some sacrifices.
+Things like that weekly trip to the bar or movie with friends might need to become having them over for movie night instead.
+Or changing your daily take-out food habit into cooking dinner at home to help you make ends meet.
+While you’re working up your budget, you should look at all the ways you can scale back your lifestyle.

 You fucking love it